hazelcast/hazelcast/hazelcast-documentation/src/JavaClient.md

 ### Client Transactions

 Transactional distributed objects are supported on the client side.
-Please see [Transactions](#transactions) chapter on how to use them.
+Please see the [Transactions chapter](#transactions) on how to use them.

 ### Network Configuration Options